lawrennd/old_talks/_ml/modelling-things.md

-consistent with $\mappingFunctionVector^*$ and $\inducingVector^*$ being marginalised and we have argued that non-parametric models are important in practice to ensure that all the information in our training data can be passed to the test data.
+consistent with $\mappingFunctionVector^*$ and $\inducingVector^*$ being marginalised and we have argued that non-parametric models are important in practice to ensure that all the information in our training data can be passed to the test data.}

-For a model to be useful, we need to specify relationships between our data variables.
+\notes{For a model to be useful, we need to specify relationships between our data variables.
 Of course, this is the point at which a model also typically becomes wrong.
-The following considerations should arise:
+The following considerations should arise:}

-If our model is not correct, is it a useful abstraction given what we expect to observe about the data?
-For example, Brownian motion is modelled as a stochastic differential equation.
+\notes{If our model is not correct, is it a useful abstraction given what we expect to observe about the data?
+For example, Brownian motion is modelled as a stochastic differential equation.}

 \subsubsection{Gaussian Processes}

-A flexible class of models that fulfils the constraints of being non-parametric and Kolmogorov consistent is Gaussian processes.
+\notes{A flexible class of models that fulfils the constraints of being non-parametric and Kolmogorov consistent is Gaussian processes.
 Gaussian processes assume that the data is jointly Gaussian distributed.
 Each data point, $\dataScalar_i$, is is jointly distributed with each other